Ron Hickman: The Workmate

 His offer to license the product he developed was rejected by several companies, including Stanley Works who could not see a large market for it.
-Hickman sold the benches himself to professional builders at trade shows until Black & Decker saw the light in 1973 and began producing them.
+Hickman sold the benches himself to professional builders at trade shows until Black & Decker saw their value in 1973 and began producing them.
 Hickman received a 3% royalty on the sales of the WorkMate.
 By 1981 it had sold 10 million benches and by 2011 more than 100 million.
 Hickman had to defend his patent numerous times against manufacturers attempting to copy it.

 Villa Devereux

 Hickman moved to Jersey in 1977, where he designed and built his eccentric home Villa Devereux.
 The building was inspired by houses he had seen in California, but using materials available to Jersey: slate roofing and textured granite walls.
 The interior of the home was described as "eclectic" and "70s flavoured".
 It included a perspex chandelier and an indoor swimming pool surrounded by palm-frond wallpaper.
 The living room had chairs made of twisted branches designed by John Makepeace.

 Hickman's inventions were also part of the house.
 Carpeted stairs in the living room rearranged to form a ramp allowing a trolley to be wheeled onto the patio.
 The house had an information panel which showed which doors or windows were open and the temperature of each room.

 In one of the upstairs rooms Hickman kept a group of ancient-looking Workmate prototypes, along with the Swedish chair that had been his inspiration in designing the Workmate.